 President Barack Obama plans a combative response if, as White House aides fear, Democrats lose Tuesday’s special Senate election in Massachusetts, close advisers say.

 “This is not a moment that causes the president or anybody who works for him to express any doubt,” a senior administration official said.
-“It more reinforces the conviction to fight hard.”
+“It more reinforces the conviction to fight hard.”take our poll - story continues below

 A defeat by Martha Coakley for the seat held by the late Edward M. Kennedy would be embarrassing for the party — and potentially debilitating, since Democrats will lose their filibuster-proof, 60-vote hold on the Senate.